Track Of The Day - The Infinite Edition

 Another notable metaller who passed away this month is Joe Payne, former bassist of Nile (as a touring member) and Divine Heresy, and he was a bit younger (age 36, or 35?
 I don't know).
 It's sad when some of the best metal band members leave the world behind, but we all have to go some time...

-Here are some songs from 3 albums I've reviewed in The Infinite Modern Era Clan Challenge that I love so much enough to listen those bands full-time.
-And a couple of them mark my return to my more melodic epic progressive metal taste!
+Here are some songs from two albums I've reviewed in The Infinite Modern Era Clan Challenge that I love so much enough to listen those bands full-time.
+And one of them marks my return to my more melodic epic progressive metal taste!

 Your melodic epic progressive metal taste never left you Andi.
 You just chose to expand your horizons a bit by exploring other areas of metal & that's completely natural.
 There's no reason we shouldn't we embrace all brands & subgenres of metal within our own unique personal taste palate.
 It makes us more rounded, more diverse & generally more interesting.